The Mediterranean Sea: A Treasure to Protect

 - Culture: The Mediterranean Sea has played a big role in the development of many cultures throughout history.

-- Tourism: Millions of people visit the Mediterranean Sea every year for vacations.
-In fact, the Mediterranean region is the world’s most popular tourist destination, with more than a third of the world’s holidaymakers traveling there.
+- Tourism: Millions of people visit the Mediterranean Sea every year for holidays.
+In fact, the Mediterranean region is the world’s most popular tourist destination, with more than a third of the world’s holidaymakers travelling there.

 - Historical Significance: The Mediterranean Sea has witnessed countless historical events, from ancient sea battles to modern-day migrations.